 If you do, count yourself lucky.
 These days, we might not have that luxury, as some people are thankful to have any job that helps them pay the bills during the pandemic.

 Last week, we talked about grief and how we’re all sharing a personal yet public feeling and grappling with ways to support each other.
 With so many people out of work lately, it’s likely they’re mourning a job loss and struggling to make sense of things.

 Today, we’ll look a some of the numbers related to employment, the nature of jobs in a changing environment, the dignity of work and purpose, and how we might look out for each other — as well as some information about the image above.

-In Friday's subscriber-only newsletter, we’ll go deeper into purpose and link it to how we live our lives.
-You’ll also get links to articles, long-reads, a book and podcast, and more.
-Be sure to subscribe to get it:
+For members of the Ampersand Guild, we go deeper into purpose and link it to how we live our lives, along with a few articles, long-reads, a book and podcast, and more:

 Here in the United States, we just celebrated Labor Day — the unofficial end of summer, one last chance to put your toes in the sand, enjoy a lazy cookout, or just lay about before heading back to work or school.

 For some people, there is no return to work.
 With unemployment currently at 8.4 percent, the country is still hurting.
-Still, it’s better than where we were in April, at 14.7 percent unemployment.1
+Still, it’s better than where we were in April, at 14.7 percent unemployment.

 “I never remember feeling tired by work, though idleness exhausts me completely.” — Arthur Conan Doyle, 1890